 SECAUCUS, N.J.
-(AP) A capsule look at the top 10 picks in the Major League Baseball draft on Thursday night:
+(AP) A capsule look at the top 10 picks in the Major League Baseball draft (with position, school, height, weight - as listed by Major League Baseball - and college class):

 2. CINCINNATI REDS